-CHLD 4 CHILD GROWTH AND DEVELOPMENT
+CHLD 4: CHILD GROWTH AND DEVELOPMENT

-This course examines the major physical psycho-social, and cognitive/language developmental milestones for children, both typical and atypical, from conception through adolescence.
+This course examines the major physical psychosocial, and cognitive/language developmental milestones for children, both typical and atypical, from conception through adolescence.
 There will be an emphasis on interactions between maturational processes and environmental factors.
 While studying developmental theory and investigative research methodologies, students will observe children, evaluate individual differences and analyze characteristics of development at various stages.
 Grades: Option (A-F), P/NP.
 Degree Applicable Credit.
 Major and Area of Emphasis Applicable.
-UC/CSU (Cross-listed with SOCI 6)

-CHLD 6 CHILD, FAMILY, COMMUNITY
+CHLD 6: CHILD, FAMILY, COMMUNITY